soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md) enables you to investigate activities that put your users at risk and take action to protect your organization.
 For example, if you are part of your organization's security team, you can find and investigate suspicious email messages that were delivered to your users.
 You can do this by using [Threat Explorer](get-started-with-ti.md#threat-explorer).

 > [!IMPORTANT]
-> Office 365 Threat Intelligence is now Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
+> Office 365 Threat Intelligence is now Office 365 Advanced Threat Protection Plan 2, along with additional threat protection capabilities.
 To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## Before you begin...